 Recommended products: Tryto boost volume if your hair is looking a bit limp and in need of body. will absorb oil and help with split ends while cleansing and purifying.

 Once the hair is growing nicely, what about maintenance?

 “Most important, invest in a nice moisturizing shampoo that doesn’t dry the hair.
 It will help eliminate flyaways and make it easier to style.
 Not washing your hair to make it look good is a myth: It’s true, don’t wash it every day, but don’t wait for weeks, either.
 Every few days is good.
-Once it’s washed, tame as you go.
 I like a light, nourishing oil like argan oil to calm hair down and ‘dirty it up.’
-Women are oil masters,” adds Gaita.
+Women are oil masters,” added Gaita.
 “They know all about these concoctions.
 And then they use dry shampoo to freshen things up.”